Working Daze by John Zakour and Scott Roberts for September 25, 2017

 8. Zakour signing

-johnzakour Premium Member over 6 years ago
+johnzakour Premium Member about 7 years ago

 BTW, the whole point of this was to start to an open conversation about our differences.
 Just because we have different opinions doesn’t mean we can’t find common ground.